taystack/js-helpers/docs/index.md

  - [Times](./Times.md#times)
  - [Unique](./Unique.md#unique)

 This is a JavaScript library to help with some common, everyday JavaScript tasks.
-This library was designed to be a lightweight and helpful set of methods that do what they say like they do.
+This library was designed to be a lightweight and helpful set of methods that do what they say they do.

 # Installation